nimiq/developer-center/migration/index.md

   - bgColor: gold
     icon: i-nimiq:icons-lg-verified
     label: Validator
-    title: Register now
+    title: Pre-register now
-    description: Join since the first epoch as a validator and earn rewards.
+    description: Join the first epoch as a validator and earn rewards from the very beginning
     href: migration-validators/
     layout: lg
     span: 6
   - title: Be part of the migration
-    label: Node
+    label: Node Operators
     href: node-operators
   - label: Learn more
     title: Deep dive into the technical details
     href: migration-technical-details/
   - label: FAQ
-    title: Check our FAQs for more information.
+    title: Check our FAQs for more information
     href: faqs/
 ---